Chart Color Schemes

 Mount Morgan faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 7.6%, significantly lower than the Australian average of 30.4%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 5.7%, followed by graduate diplomas (1.1%) and postgraduate qualifications (0.8%).
-Trade and technical skills are prominent, with 39.7% of residents aged 15+ holding vocational credentials - advanced diplomas (7.0%) and certificates (32.7%).
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 5.7%, followed by graduate diplomas (1.1%) and postgraduate qualifications (0.8%).
+Trade and technical skills are prevalent, with 39.7% of residents aged 15+ holding vocational credentials - advanced diplomas (7.0%) and certificates (32.7%).

-Educational participation is high, with 27.5% of residents currently enrolled in formal education.
-This includes 12.3% in primary education, 9.1% in secondary education, and 2.1% pursuing tertiary education.
+Educational participation is high, with 27.5% of residents currently enrolled in formal education, including 12.3% in primary, 9.1% in secondary, and 2.1% in tertiary education.

 Frequently Asked Questions - Education